The Ovulation Test Cheat Sheet

 Your complete guide to ovulation test kits including when, how, and why you should use them.

 Timing is everything when it comes to trying to get pregnant.
 To increase your chances, you should aim to have sex at least every other day during your fertile window—the period when you are most likely to conceive.
 Your fertile window is six days in total; it starts five days before you ovulate and ends on the day of ovulation.

-There are a few different options available to help find your fertile window: basal body temperature (BBT) tracking and cervical mucus tracking to name a few, but this article will focus on ovulation tests, also called ovulation predictor kits (OPKs).
+There are a few different options available to help find your fertile window: basal body temperature (BBT) tracking and cervical mucus tracking to name a few, but this article will focus on ovulation tests, also called ovulation predictor kits (OPKs) or ovulation test kits.
 Ovulation tests are a clinically proven, effective method to find the optimal time to conceive.

 Ovulation determines the optimal time to conceive by identifying your LH surge

 How do ovulation tests work?
 They identify the presence of a hormone in urine called luteinizing hormone (LH).
 LH is produced by the anterior pituitary cells in the brain, and they signal to your ovaries that it’s time to ovulate.
 About 24-48 hours before ovulation, your brain will release a spike of LH called the LH surge.
 The ovulation test can detect this surge in your urine.
 When you get a positive ovulation test, you are squarely in the middle of your fertile window, when you are most likely to conceive, so now is the time to take action if you’re trying to make a baby this month.

 Who should use an ovulation test